- Buying Property

 They will also handle any queries or requests that you have or require from the vendor (seller).
 There may be issues that arise or requests for extensions of time for special conditions that they will arrange and seek approval for.
 If a dispute arises they will discuss with the other side and seek to resolve any issues.

 Once settlement is over, councils, water authorities and owner’s corporations need to be advised of your new details, and our conveyancing lawyer’s are able to provided them on your behalf.

 The fundamental steps are easily understood, but the details and the process does require a great deal of skill, knowledge and attention to detail and knowledge of the law.

 Yes, you do need a conveyancer or lawyer to buy a house now in Victoria as all settlements are online and you need to lodge stamp duty details online.

-There are many time frames and contractual requirements that need to be complied with and unique forms and processes when buying properties.
-To become very skilled requires a few years of full-time work in a conveyancing role with high volumes.
+There are many time frames and contractual requirements that need to be complied with, and unique forms and processes when buying properties.
+To become very skilled requires several years of full-time work in a conveyancing role with high volumes.
 Even then there will be unusual situations and problems that arise that you have not seen before.